MikeFHS/automated-rating-curve/docs/bathymetry.md

 ARC estimates channel bathymetry at each stream cell by fitting a triangular or trapezoidal cross section whose geometry is constrained by detected bank locations and a target depth.
 ARC can obtain the initial target depth in one of two ways:

-1. From `Flow_File_BF`, by solving a downstream-to-upstream non-uniform energy balance over the directed reach network.
+1. From `Flow_File_BF`, by marching downstream-to-upstream through the directed reach network and matching the local friction slope to an effective energy slope.
 2. From a drainage-area power law, by combining `drainage_area_field`, `coefficient_depth`, and `exponent_depth`.

 After either initial estimate, ARC filters and aggregates the depths by reach and enforces a downstream non-decreasing depth constraint.
 Consequently, the depth finally burned into a stream cell can differ from its initial network or power-law estimate.